andredbsantos/songkick-php/README.md

 # Songkick API client built on top of Guzzle 6

-This is currently **under construction**, I've made this to suit [Tradiio](https://tradiio.com)'s needs, but will probably finish this sometime soon...or maybe not (I dunno yet).
+This is currently **under construction**!
+I've made this to suit [Tradiio](https://tradiio.com)'s needs, but will probably finish this sometime soon...or maybe not (I dunno yet).

 Powered by [Songkick](http://www.songkick.com/)